laavanyebahl/Autonomous-driving-using-deep-learning-simulation/report.md

 the above just makes the network harder to train and adds confusion.

-* CV2 opens image in BGR format. so changed to RGB first.
+* CV2 opens image in BGR format.
+So, I changed it to RGB first.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.